 Considering all the donors in the registry, about 1 in every 250 donors is called as a match during any given year.
 Being called as a match means you are a close HLA match for a patient, but this does not always result in a transplant.
 First it must be determined exactly how closely aligned your HLA are with the patient’s.

 If you are requested by the transplant center for the next step, Confirmatory Typing, there is a 20 percent chance of going forward to Work Up, which is the preparatory process for actual donation.
+There is no cost to donors; any needed medical exams, and the donation itself, as well as travel and accommodations, are covered by Gift of Life.

 If there is more than one match for a patient, which happens in some cases, the transplant center and physician evaluate the matches based on what they feel will work best for that particular patient.
 Gift of Life does not control which donor is selected.